flowzilla/Elfbar-Security-FiveM-Anticheat/README.md

 ## Start your own FiveM Anticheat

 If you want to start your own FiveM Anticheat project, check out our [Discord](https://discord.gg/FWThk29dgZ).
-There you will also find my contact information for questions
+There you will also find my contact information for questions!

-All Codes to start your own FiveM Anticheat project ( Backend, Full Panel, Privat System Bot, Full Anticheat so it works with the Pane and more ) for just 35€ ( 40€ If you want me to install it for you via SSH )
+All Codes to start your own FiveM Anticheat project ( Backend, Auth, Full Panel, Privat System Bot, Full Anticheat so it works with the Panel and more ) for just 35€ ( 40€ If you want me to install it for you via SSH )

 ## Some Panel Features
 - Login & Register System with License Key